ypriverol/github-paper/document/manuscript.md

 introduced by new features, or changes in the code or dependencies, as well as detecting wrong results, often known as _logic errors_, where the source code produces a different result than what was intended.
-Continuous integration provides a way to automatically and systematically run all of tests in the repository by checking data and software dependencies and can be automated through GitHub.
+Continuous integration provides a way to automatically and systematically run a series of tests to check integrity and performance of code.

 GitHub offers a set of hooks (automatically executed scripts) that are run after each push to a repository, making it easier to follow the